Euro / US dollar reference exchange rate (units of foreign currency per 1 euro; 2:15 CET) - Euro area - ECB - Daily

 This series is part of the dataset: Euro reference exchange rates (ECB)

 Download Full Dataset (.xlsx)Latest updates.
-According to reference data provided by the ECB, the Euro / US dollar exchange rate was 1.19 on 27 January 2026, compared to 1.18 on 26 January.
-This represents a rise of 0.85 percent.
+Based on official statistics provided by the ECB, the Euro / US dollar exchange rate was 1.16 on 20 March 2026, versus 1.15 on 19 March.
+This marks a gain of 0.87 percent.

 History.
-Here's a glimpse of a few summary statistics we computed on the full sample: the exchange rate recorded its highest level of 1.60 on 15 July 2008; it registered a minimum of 0.83 on 26 October 2000; it had a mean of 1.18.
+Here's a glimpse of a few summary statistics computed on the whole sample: the exchange rate reached a maximum of 1.60 on 15 July 2008; it hit a minimum of 0.83 on 26 October 2000; it had a mean value of 1.18.

 Latest values